watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Containers and DevOps - Infrastructure edition.md

     <i>
     ```

-19. Search for the following line in the `exports.appSettings` object, and then update [YOUR APPINSIGHTS KEY] with the your Application Insights Key for **content-api** from the Azure portal.
+19. Search for the following line in the `exports.appSettings` object, and then update [YOUR APPINSIGHTS KEY] with the Your Application Insights Key for **content-api** from the Azure portal.

     ```javascript
     appInsightKey: '[YOUR APPINSIGHTS KEY]'